 “Mebi to know something milowda know,” said Wengthai.

 “Perhaps you know more about this Mao-Kwik takeover,” said Reza.
 “Perhaps Mao-Kwik made Bright Blade disappear.”

 “Okay,” the exasperated Kazuo began.
 “Let me tell you what I know.”
 Then he told them his misadventure at the Gertak Lembu water tanks but stopped short of telling them about the figure surrounded by a cloud of glowing blue fireflies.
 His own colleagues had disbelieved him, chalking it up to concussion caused by the explosion.
 He also mentioned the infiltrators who had OPA tattoos.

 “OPA?” both crime bosses said.
 They looked at each other and lowered their weapons.

 Reza’s artificial eyes looked thoughtful.
 He explained, almost to himself, “The Outer Planets Alliance have been trying to become a legitimate government to Belters.
 They have even reached out to our groups here on Zadi.
 However they are too fragmented to be effective.
 Additionally different OPA groups possess different agendas.”

 “Ya, beratna,” said Wengthai, signalling his men to stand down.
 “OPA bad for business, mi pensa.”

 Fly in the Ointment

-Everyone stood down, except for one of the Corvid Dark enforcers who was standing in the back was not being watched by anyone else except for Kazuo.
-The outgunned detective wanted to point this out, but this new development distracted him.
+Everyone stood down, except for one of the Corvid Dark enforcers.
+The man stood in the back unwatched by anyone else except for Kazuo who faced him.
+Kazuo thought about to pointing this out, but this new development distracted him.